Fire and Christmas Trees (U.S. Consumer Product Safety Commission)

 - Avoid shopping on public Wi-Fi connections or public computers.
 It’s hard to ensure they are secure.

 - Use complex passwords to safeguard personal information.
-A combination of upper- and lower-case letters, numbers and special characters offers the most protection.
+A combination of uppercase and lowercase letters, numbers and special characters offers the most protection.

 - Avoid visiting unknown webpages because malicious software could be downloaded.